kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 #endif
 ```

-> Tip: See <doc:NetworkLogging-Article> for more information about how to configure network logging if your app is not using `URLSession` directly, how to further customize it, how to capture and display decoding errors, and more.
+> Tip: See <doc:NetworkLogging-Article> for more information about how to configure network logging if your app does not use `URLSession` directly, how to further customize it, how to capture and display decoding errors, and more.
 Pulse is modular and will accommodate almost any system.

 ### 2.2.
-Collecting Regular Messages
+Collect Regular Messages

 To store regular log messages, use [LoggerStore](https://kean-docs.github.io/pulse/documentation/pulse/loggerstore).